shakeel-data/revenue-trends-analysis-dashboard/README.md

 ## 🛠 Technologies and Tools
-- **Microsoft SQL Server** (Data cleaning, transformation, and analysis)
+- **Kaggle** – Source of raw sales dataset
-- **Tableau Public** (Interactive dashboard and data visualization)
+- **Microsoft SQL Server** – Database management and ETL operations
-- **Kaggle** (Source of raw sales dataset)
+- **Tableau Public** – Data transformation and interactive visualization

 ## ✅ Conclusion
 This project demonstrates the power of combining SQL and Tableau to turn raw data into valuable business intelligence.
-From sourcing and preparing data in SQL Server to designing a visually compelling dashboard in Tableau Public, each step was carefully crafted to highlight key sales trends, regional performance, and product-level insights.
+From sourcing and preparing data in SQL Server to designing a visually compelling dashboard in Tableau Public, each step was carefully crafted to **highlight key sales trends, regional performance, and product-level insights.**

-The end result is a fully interactive dashboard that not only visualizes sales and profit metrics but also empowers stakeholders to explore the "why" behind the numbers.
-This project showcases practical skills in data wrangling, analysis, and visualization and reflects a real-world approach to solving business problems through data.
+This project showcases practical skills in **data wrangling, analysis, and visualization** and reflects a real-world approach to solving business problems through data.